henninglh/crudk/README.md

 ## What is the plan?
 Creating a CRUD component in Kotlin that can work as a starting building block in a microservice world.

+## Where to start next time
+Dependency injection - framework or just create classes?

 ## TODOs in prioritized order
 [ ] Implement multiple routes
 [ ] Connect Ktorm to SQL database